okionka/RedMatic_wiki/Webapp.md

 ## Screenshots

-Add nod RedMatic WebApp to **any** flow and deploy.
+Add node "RedMatic / WebApp" to **any** flow and deploy.
-Use the URL from WebApp configuration of attribute "App URL", for example Use `http://<ccu-address>/addons/red/app/?/app`
+Use the URL from WebApp configuration from attribute "App URL", for example Use `http://<ccu-address>/addons/red/app/?/app`

 ![](images/rwa/screen2.png)